jules2689/trudeau/trudeau/2020-04-21/post_news.md

 and so they will be combing through the that the application process will open up in a week's time.
 That is significant to business owners.
 There has been some information provided to a committee on the length of time.
-Your producer helped US with that.
+Your producer helped us with that.
 The time to get money into the pockets of business owners.
 That is something we'll be looking for more details on fromminister duclos.
 I   time line, the issueof time for  is huge.